6 step guide to creativity and productivity

 But first, why is a clean, organised workspace so important?

 A cluttered desk means a cluttered mind.
 No matter if that is your office work spot or a little study corner at home, messy surroundings can make you stressed, confused, distracted and even anxious.
 And yes, there are a lot of creatives out there that need the explosion of stationary, papers, pens and folders around them.
 The important thing, however, is for those to be present only during the actual creative process.
 After a job has been successfully completed, all must go!
 To organise and declutter feels like a breath of fresh air, it means less time spent searching and more time being productive.
-So, how to start organising your workspace?
+So, how to start organising your workspace with these top interior designer suggestions?

 Image source: Pinterest